 As many of you know, Valley Insight has been supporting a monthly three hour sitting/study group at the NH State Correctional Facility in Berlin since 2003.
 The size of the group in any month varies as does the size of our more local sitting groups – with between 8 and 15 men each month.
 A few of the men in the group have been participating regularly almost since the beginning while some men are newer to the group and some more sporadic in attendance.

-We recently got permission to photograph the group in the prison chapel, the room where we usually practice.
+We received permission to photograph the group in the prison chapel, the room where we usually practice.
 Just as for most prison happenings, we were not given much advance notice that our request from several months before was being granted this past February.
 Many, though not all, of our regular attenders were present.
 Long-term volunteer Barbara Woodard happened to not be there; nor was our newer volunteer Sara Goodman.
 Landon Hall and Doreen Schweizer are in some of the photos.

 The intention in taking and sharing these photos is to help establish a felt-sense of connection between the people in our Berlin sangha and the larger Valley Insight community.
 We have been personalizing this connection in recent months though having local sangha members sending Buddha-image notecards to individuals in the Berlin group in an effort to acknowledge and actualize our shared journey towards freedom.